Mike Joy (freshwater ecologist): Criticism of New Zealand's '100% Pure' branding

 On 16 November 2012, on the eve of the release of the movie The Hobbit, The New York Times published an article contrasting the image of New Zealand portrayed by Tourism New Zealand with the less appealing views put forward by others, including the Ministry for the Environment, the Green Party, and Federated Farmers.
-Dr Joy was quoted as saying “There are almost two worlds in New Zealand.
-There is the picture-postcard world, and then there is the reality,” and that for a country purporting to be so pure, New Zealand seemed to be failing many international environmental standards.
+Joy was quoted as saying, "There are almost two worlds in New Zealand.
+There is the picture-postcard world, and then there is the reality," and that for a country purporting to be so pure, New Zealand seemed to be failing many international environmental standards.

-Following this, Dr Joy was accused of economic sabotage, treachery, ego-tripping and overstatement.
+Following this, Joy was accused of economic sabotage, treachery, ego-tripping and overstatement.
 Mark Unsworth, from government relations consultancy Saunders Unsworth, accused Joy in a leaked email of selfish egotism, and stated that "You guys are the foot and mouth disease of the tourism industry.
-Most ordinary people in NZ would happily have you lot locked up".
+Most ordinary people in NZ would happily have you lot locked up."
 Controversial political blogger Cameron Slater initially wrote in support of The New York Times article, stating that it was a "serious problem" that over half of New Zealand's rivers were unsafe for swimming, and that dairy farmers should not be subsidised for polluting.
 However, Slater later came out in support of Unsworth's leaked email.
 Slater is also widely quoted as saying that "Joy should be taken out and shot at dawn for economic sabotage" and calling him a traitor, but these words appear to be commentary from other authors published on his blog.
-Prime Minister John Key dismissed the criticism of the 100% Pure New Zealand brand, saying that the slogan was not inaccurate but needed "to be taken with a pinch of salt."
+Prime Minister John Key dismissed the criticism of the 100% Pure New Zealand brand, saying that the slogan was not inaccurate but needed "to be taken with a pinch of salt".

 Joy's statements were supported by the New Zealand Association of Scientists.
 In a press statement, the Association focused on claims in a New Zealand Herald editorial that damage currently being done to New Zealand's environment was insignificant and that criticism of Joy was "well-warranted" [contradicting statements].
-The Association particularly opposed the implication that the damage caused by Dr Joy to New Zealand's international reputation and potential loss of tourists was of greater importance than "the need for truth in public debate".
+The Association particularly opposed the implication that the damage caused by Joy to New Zealand's international reputation and potential loss of tourists was of greater importance than "the need for truth in public debate".

-In 2016, Joy was quoted as saying that he was hurt by the incident but undeterred, and that "for every one Unsworth, there are 20 people who randomly email me or ring me and thank me for what I'm doing."
+In 2016, Joy was quoted as saying that he was hurt by the incident but undeterred, and that "for every one Unsworth, there are 20 people who randomly email me or ring me and thank me for what I'm doing".